Hammerspoon/hammerspoon/Pods/MIKMIDI/README.md

 How To Use MIKMIDI
 ------------------

-MIKMIDI is provided as a source library for both OS X and iOS.
-Additionally, for OS X, a project to build a Framework is included.
-To use MIKMIDI in your project, add its source to your project by dragging the contents of the 'Source' folder into your Xcode project.

-MIKMIDI relies on CoreMIDI.framework, as well as on libxml2 (on iOS).
-Make sure Objective-C module support is turned on in your target/project's build settings (see [here](http://stackoverflow.com/a/18947634/344733)).

-On OS X, you can also use MIKMIDI.framework instead of including the MIKMIDI source in your project.
-To do so, open MIKMIDI.xcodeproj in the 'Framework' folder, build then copy the resultant MIKMIDI.framework into your project.
-In your project's settings, select your application's target, then click on the "Build Phases" tab.
-Expand the "Link Binary With Libraries" section, then click the "+" button in the lower left corner to add a new Framework.
-In the list that appears, find and select MIKMIDI.framework.
+MIKMIDI ships with a project to build frameworks for iOS and macOS.
+You can also install it using CocoaPods or Carthage.
+See [this page](https://github.com/mixedinkey-opensource/MIKMIDI/wiki/Installing-MIKMIDI) on the MIKMIDI wiki for detailed instructions for adding MIKMIDI to your project.

 MIKMIDI Overview
 ----------------

 MIKMIDI has an Objective-C interface -- as opposed to CoreMIDI's pure C API -- in order to make adding MIDI support to a Cocoa/Cocoa Touch app easier.
-At it’s core, MIKMIDI consists of relatively thin Objective-C wrappers around underlying CoreMIDI APIs.
+At its core, MIKMIDI consists of relatively thin Objective-C wrappers around underlying CoreMIDI APIs.
 Much of MIKMIDI's design is informed and driven by CoreMIDI's design.
 For this reason, familiarity with the high level pieces of [CoreMIDI](https://developer.apple.com/library/iOS/documentation/CoreMidi/Reference/MIDIServices_Reference/Reference/reference.html) can be helpful in understanding and using MIKMIDI.

 MIKMIDI is not limited to Objective-C interfaces for existing CoreMIDI functionality.
 MIKMIDI provides a number of higher level features.
-This includes an easy way to receive and route MIDI messages to appropriate parts of your application.
+These include: message routing, sequencing, recording, etc..
 Also included is functionality intended to facilitate implementing a MIDI learning UI so that users may create custom MIDI mapping files.
 These MIDI mapping files associate physical controls on a particular piece of MIDI hardware with corresponding receivers (e.g. on-screen buttons, knobs, musical instruments, etc.) in your application.

 To understand MIKMIDI, it's helpful to break it down into its major subsystems: